v3io/tutorials/data-ingestion-and-preparation/README.md

 - In Hadoop FS or Spark DataFrame commands you use a fully qualified path of the format `v3io://<container name>/<data path>`.
   You can also use environment variables with these interfaces.

-For detailed information and examples on how to set the data path for each interface, see [Setting Data Paths](https://www.iguazio.com/docs/v3.0/tutorials/getting-started/fundamentals/#data-paths) and the examples in the platform's tutorial Jupyter notebooks.
+For detailed information and examples on how to set the data path for each interface, see [API Data Paths](https://www.iguazio.com/docs/v3.0/data-layer/apis/data-paths/) and the examples in the platform's tutorial Jupyter notebooks.

 <a id="data-ingest-platform-simple-object-api"></a>